pagopa/depcheck/README.md

 # depcheck
-This Maven plugin verify sha256 of project dependencies.
+This Maven plugin verifies sha256 of project dependencies.